ABRG-Models/BarrelEmerge/README.md

 # BarrelEmerge

-Emergence of whisker barrels with modified Karbowski-Ermentrout-like axon branching population model
+Emergence of whisker barrels with modified Karbowski-Ermentrout-like axon branching population model.

 For instructions on reproducing the results of papers, see the README.md file in the paper/briefpaper subdirectory.